WebAssembly/tool-conventions/SetjmpLongjmp.md

 #### Reserved area in jmp_buf

 The first 6 words of C jmp_buf is reserved for the use by the runtime.
-The `void *env` argument used by the ABI functions mentioned below points to this 6-word area.
 It should also have large enough alignment to store C pointers.

 ##### Notes about the size of reserved area in jmp_buf